rsdoiel/antenna/archives/2025/food_2025.25.md

 date: 2025-06-25, from: Bon Appetet

-Like miso-grilled potatoes, Sprite-marinated pork skewers, S’mores sandwich cookies, and more campfire goodies.
+Like miso-grilled potatoes, Sprite-marinated pork skewers, s’mores sandwich cookies, and more campfire goodies.

 <br>